 Endeavor commences work on the first phase of the Domain.
 In response to the crash of the technology sector in 2000, the team had transformed its original vision for a five-million-square-foot office campus into an ambitious plan for a high-density, vertically integrated mixed-use development.

-IKEA makes waves with the announcement that they have chosen Endeavor’s University Park project in Round Rock for their first Austin-area location.
+IKEA makes waves with the announcement that they have chosen Endeavor’s University Oaks project in Round Rock for their first Austin-area location.

 With Chase Tower, Endeavor makes its first Downtown Austin high-rise acquisition.
 The company also breaks ground on the 850,000-square-foot 1890 Ranch retail project in Cedar Park.